hazelcast/hazelcast/hazelcast-documentation/src/GettingStarted.md

 }
 ```

 -	Now, you can use the **Management Center** to monitor and configure your maps, topics, queues and members, and also the see the logs.
+Please see [Management Center](#management-center) for usage explanations.

 **Connecting Hazelcast Cluster with Java Client API**